AiPEX-Lab/XPlane_RL/gym_xplane/Readme.md

 ##### Installation
 ---------

-1. Install [OpenAI Gym](https://github.com/openai/gym) and its dependencies.
+1. Install [Stable-baselines Gym](https://github.com/hill-a/stable-baselines) and its dependencies.
 2. Install the package itself:
     ```
     git clone  PASTE HTTPS OR SSH HERE // if you have not cloned the repo before